 - Tsunami is a Japanese word for “Harbour wave”.
 A tsunami is a series of very long-wavelength waves in large water bodies like seas or large lakes caused by a major disturbance above or below the water surface or due to the displacement of a large volume of water.

-- They are very long-wavelength water waves in oceans or seas.
-They are commonly referred to as tidal waves because of long wavelengths, although the attractions of the Moon and Sun play no role in their formation.
+- They are sometimes referred to as tidal waves because of long wavelengths, although the attractions of the Moon and Sun play no role in their formation.

 - A marine volcanic eruption can generate an impulsive force that displaces the water column and gives birth to a tsunami.

 - During a submarine landslide, the equilibrium sea-level is altered by sediment moving along the floor of the sea.
 Gravitational forces then propagate a tsunami.